-This well-built, quiet and easy to install system is very reliable.
+This well-built, quiet, and easy-to-install system is very reliable.
 Cools quickly.
-Offers remote access to controls through the MrCool app.
-Comes with pre-charged line sets.
+Offers remote access to controls through the MRCOOL app.
+Comes with pre-charged line sets, and the connect line doesn't require special tools or training to install.

-The line that comes with this set is 25" long, which might mean extra tubing for some shorter installs.
+The line that comes with this set is 25 inches long, which might mean extra tubing for some shorter installs.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.